MirantisContainers/mke-docs/content/docs/concepts/architecture/architecture.md

 ### Control plane

-MKE 4 uses a control plane that oversees crucial cluster-wide decisions, and monitors and responds to events within the cluster.
+The MKE 4 control plane oversees crucial cluster-wide decisions, monitoring and responding to events within the cluster.
-While the control plane components can function on any machine in the cluster, setup scripts streamline the process by running all control plane components on one machine and excluding user containers from that machine.
+While the control plane can function on any machine in the cluster, setup scripts ensure maximum efficiency by running all control plane components on one machine and by excluding user containers from that machine.

 ### Container Network Interface